LanceNorskog/simple-hal/simple-hal-webapp/README.md

-HAPPY
+### SimpleHAL Demo

 This is a demo app for SimpleHAL.
-To try it out, run this in simple-hal/simple-hal-jersey:
+To try it out, run this in ../simple-hal-jersey:
 ```
 mvn clean install
 ```

-And then run this in simple-hal-webapp
+Come back over here and run:

 ```
 mvn clean package exec:java
 ```

-In another window, run:
+In another window, do a ReST request:

 ```
 curl -s -H "Accept: application/json" http://localhost:8080/simplehal/links
 ```

 View the output in your favorite JSON viewer.
 (I recommend the 'json_pp' and 'jq' programs.)

 ```
 {